nipkownix/re4_tweaks/README.md

  * **Borderless window** - Whether to use a borderless-window when using windowed-mode.

  * **60 FPS fixes** - Tries to fix some issues left by the people who created the 60 FPS mode in this port.
 Currently, it changes the following:
-    * Makes the aim speed consistent between 30 and 60 FPS.
     * Fixes the speed of falling items, making them not fall at double speed.
 This issue was one of the first issues people noticed (when this port was still being teased in trailers), but Q-LOC never fixed it, even after releasing 6 patches.

- * **Fix QTE** - When running in 60 FPS, some QTEs require extremely fast button presses to work.
+	* When running in 60 FPS, some QTEs require extremely fast button presses to work.
 This gets even worse in Professional difficulty, making it seem almost impossible to survive the minecart and the statue bridge QTEs.
 This fix makes QTEs that involve rapid button presses much more forgiving.

  * **Ashley's fixed camera angles** - Unlocks the JP-only classic camera angles during Ashley's segment.